imzoc/transcribe-with-AI/README.md

 	`/Users/zachary/Documents/github/transcribe-with-AI`<br>
 	`(base) zachary@Lizard-3 transcribe-with-AI % ls`<br>
 	`README.md		interiew.m4a		transcribe.py`<br><br>
-6. You need to change one line of code so that the script uses your file, because right now it's configured to use mine!
-Read the description and notes at the top of the script and edit the code where the in-line comment indicates for you to, but don't worry too much about understanding it.
-It just needs to work.
+6. Change the file_name and audio_format variables in transcribe.py.
-9. Run the script!
-Make sure the command-line interface is still in the target folder and run `python3 transcribe.py`.
-It can take a few minutes on some computers so be patient.
+7. Make sure the command-line interface is still in the target folder and run `python3 transcribe.py`.
+It can take a while depending on your specs (it took two minutes on my macbook with Intel i5 @2GHz, but idk if it uses CPU or GPU more) so be patient.

 ## A little extra explanation
 When we make the objects "stream", "model", and "transcription" from